 Potential applications

 The program presented here represents an easy, user-friendly method of changing two commonly changed DICOM attributes with a vendor agnostic solution.
+This can be useful when breaking the inherent registration of consecutively acquired MRI images, registering a free breathing scan to a breath hold scan, or a free breathing scan to a 4D CT.
 Because we have hosted the tool on GitHub, any user can provide feedback and new attributes can easily be added to the program in the future.

 We have implemented this solution within two clinics: <anon> and <anon> with positive feedback from the physics and dosimetry teams.
 The program is freely available and open for input from the community via GitHub, allowing future updates and improvements as requested.